andvsilva/data_science_journey/course_ds/README.md

 ```

 ### What you'll learn
-- [x] Key data science and machine learning concepts right from the beginning with a complete unfolding with examples in Python.
+- [x] Key data science and machine learning concepts right from the beginning with a complete unfolding with examples in Python
 - [x] Essential Concepts and Algorithms in Machine Learning
 - [x] Python for Data Science and Data Analysis
 - [x] Data Understanding and Data Visualization with Python